mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/misc/coding-conventions.md

 # Coding Conventions

-The following page should be used to outline the best practices to use while your developing using SilverStripe.
-They should be followed as close as possible for modules and your core patches.
+This document provides guidelines for code formatting and documentation to developers contributing to SilverStripe.
+It applies to all PHP files in the sapphire/ and cms/ modules, as well as any supported additional modules.

+Coding standards are an important aspect for every software project, and facilitate collaboration by making code more consistent and readable.

+If you are unsure about a specific standard, imitate existing SilverStripe code.

-## Naming
+## Method Naming

-Class and File Names Are in `UpperCamelCase`:
+Class and filenames are in `UpperCamelCase` format:

 	:::php
-	class MyNewSilverStripeClass {
+	class MyClass {}
-	// ...
-	}

 Static methods should be in `lowercase_with_underscores()` format:

 	:::php
-	static function find_my_test_method() {
+	static function my_static_method() {}
-	// ..
-	}

-Action handlers on controllers should be in `$this->completelylowercase()` format without spaces or underscore.
+Action handlers on controllers should be in `completelylowercase()` format without spaces or underscore.
 This is because they go into the controller URL in the same format (eg, `home/successfullyinstalled`).

 	:::php
-	function displayformresults() {
+	function mycontrolleraction() {}
-	//...
-	}

-Methods that will be callable from templates should be in `$this->UpperCamelCase()` format.
+Object methods that will be callable from templates should be in `$this->UpperCamelCase()` format.
-This is because they go into the templates in the same format.
-If its retrieving a value you can append a get to the function in PHP.
-For example both the following work
+Alternatively, `$this->getUpperCamelCase()` will work the same way in templates - you can access both coding styles as `$UpperCamelCase`.

+Other instance methods should be in `$this->lowerCamelCase()` format:

 	:::php
-	$MyPieceOfData

-	// either have
-	function MyPieceOfData() {
-	// ..
-	}

-	// or this will work as well
-	function getMyPieceOfData() {
-	// ..
-	}

-Other object methods should be in `$this->lowerCamelCase()` format

-	:::php
-	function doSomethingToThis() {
+	function myInstanceMethod() {}
-	// ..
-	}

 Classes need to be in a file of the same name.
 If a class name has an underscore, then the file name has to be the text before the underscore.
-For example `Foo` and `Foo_Helper` will both need to be placed into `Foo.php`.
+For example `MyClass` and `MyClass_Controller` will both need to be placed into `MyClass.php`.

-`mysite/code/Foo.php`
+Example: `mysite/code/MyClass.php`

 	:::php
 	<?php

-	class Foo {
+	class MyClass {}
-	// ..
-	}

-	class Foo_Controller {
+	class MyClass_Controller {}
-	// ..
-	}

-	class Foo_OtherRelatedClass {
+	class MyClass_OtherRelatedClass {}
-	// ..
-	}

-To help with namespacing common class names (like Database) it is recommended to use the convention `SS_ClassName` but the filename will remain `ClassName.php`.
-Eg `SS_Database` is in `Database.php`.
+To help with namespacing common class names (like Database) it is recommended to use a prefix convention `SS_ClassName` but the filename will remain `ClassName.php`.

-`mysite/code/MyCommonClassName.php`

-	:::php
-	<?php

-	class SS_MyCommonClassName {
-	//..
-	}

-	class SS_MyCommonClassName_OtherClass {
-	//...
-	}

 ## Indentation

-Always use hard tabs rather then spaces for indentation.
-1 hard tab per nesting level.
+Always use hard tabs rather then spaces for indentation, with one tab per nesting level.

 	:::php
 	class CorrectIndentationExample {